lightly-io/team-awareness-training/sessions/session-05-flow.md

 The group's homework is to schedule one hour every day for flow.
 No phones, and perhaps even no internet, but most importantly: no physical distractions.
 Book a conference room.

 ## 4. Reflection
-Take turns counter-clockwise to reflect on what was taught.
-Is the group excited about the idea of flow?
+Take turns counter-clockwise to reflect on flow.
+Is the group excited about the idea?
 Is Mastery and Purpose in place or would they need to fix that as well?

 Let each participant talk until they're finished.
 Answer any questions that might come up, and note those you don't have an answer for.

-After the round, tell the group that you will be staying afterwards to answer any questions that you didn't have time to discuss during the session or that they would like to ask 1-on-1.
+Tell the group that you will be staying afterwards to answer their questions.
+Or stuff they'd like to ask 1-on-1.

 Thank them for their time and attention.

 ## Extra material
-- It’s easier to get into a state of flow when doing something that’s dangerous like mountain biking.
+- It’s easier to get into a state of flow when doing something that’s dangerous.
+Like mountain biking.
 Ask the participants where in their life they are experiencing flow.
 It might be video games or gardening for them.
 - There’s no need to have a bunch of notifications on your phone.
 Delete all the apps and email accounts.
 Add them only if you find that you can’t work without them.
 This will help you stay in a state of flow.
 - Communication will look different after you’ve introduced the flow-hour.
 If you’re used to disturbing each other as soon as you need something, you need to think more ahead now.
 What will I need from this person in the coming hours?
 - You could also create a hierarchy of communication.
 Email is perfect for when you need something in a day or two.
 Slack for when you need something in the coming hour.
-And bothering someone IRL should only be done if there is a crisis going on.
+Bothering someone IRL is allowed only if there is a crisis going on.

 -